 - Cycling or rowing

 A hiking bench is a great way to train.
-We found a great hiking bench article on Improper Course.
-This is worth reading, because it reinforces many of the points in this post, and also shows you how to build your own hiking bench.
+We found a great article on Improper Course.
+This is worth reading, because it reinforces many of the points in this post, and also shows you how to build your own bench.

 Ankle Exercises for Toe Hiking

 Sailing Scuttlebutt published an article on exercises for toe hiking.
-It suggests stretching the ankles, swimming with fins, and even (gulp) ballet to prepare for long periods of toe hiking.
+It suggests stretching the ankles, swimming with fins, and even (gulp!) ballet.

 Hiking downwind requires tighter hiking straps.
-It would be great to have hiking straps that you could easily adjust while sailing.
-Here’s a video from Rooster Sailing showing an “on-the-fly” adjustment system in a Laser, which is adaptable to other types of boats.
+It would be great to have straps that you could easily adjust while sailing.
+However, most classes do not allow straps that are adjustable while sailing.
+The Laser class rules do allow this.
+Here’s a video from Rooster Sailing showing an “on-the-fly” adjustment system in a Laser.